Associated Artists of Pittsburgh

-Associated Artists of Pittsburgh (AAP) is the oldest, and largest nonprofit visual arts membership organization in Pittsburgh, Pennsylvania, United States and the oldest continuously exhibiting visual arts organization in America.
+Associated Artists of Pittsburgh (AAP) is the oldest, and largest nonprofit visual arts membership organization in Pittsburgh, Pennsylvania, United States, and the oldest continuously exhibiting visual arts organization in America.

 History

 Associated Artists of Pittsburgh (AAP) was founded in 1910 to create opportunities for local artists to display their work and to foster an appreciation of visual art.

 Membership is open to any artist within a 150-mile radius of Pittsburgh and who is over 18 years of age.
 Admittance is based on the quality of the applicant's work, as judged by the AAP Membership committee.
 Screenings are held twice yearly.

-Past membership has included such well-known artists as Andy Warhol, Samuel Rosenberg (artist), John Kane, Mary Cassatt, Philip Pearlstein, Robert Qualters, Rochelle Blumenfeld, and Aaron Harry Gorson.
+Past membership has included such well-known artists as Andy Warhol, Samuel Rosenberg (artist), John Kane, Mary Cassatt, Philip Pearlstein, Robert Qualters, Rochelle Blumenfeld, Elizabeth Shannon Phillips, and Aaron Harry Gorson.

 Exhibitions

 The following is from the Associated Artists of Pittsburgh's First Annual Exhibition catalog from 1910:

 The Associate Artists of Pittsburgh organized March 4, 1910.